A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: A sensitivity analysis framework for principal stratification with a longitudinal continuous intermediate variable

-Supplementary Section B provides a sketch of the proof for this theorem.
-The essential ingredients of the identification formula include the marginal structural model \eqref{eq:mma} and the joint distribution of the intermediate variables through the copula structure \eqref{eq:copula}, with the set of interpretable sensitivity parameters $\{\lambda_1,\lambda_0,\rho\}$.
+Supplementary Section B provides a proof for this identification result.
+The essential ingredients of the identification formula are the marginal structural model \eqref{eq:msm} and the joint distribution of the intermediate variables derived from the copula structure \eqref{eq:copula}.
+Identification is conditional on sensitivity parameter $\rho_{\bm c}$ and sensitivity function $\lambda_{\bm c}(\cdot)$.